 L-bird Squadron at Cannon Field

-Alamo Liaison Squadron maintains a complete collection of the light WWII L-birds known as liaison aircraft, including Taylorcraft L-2, Aeronca L-3, Piper L-4, Stinson L-5, and Interstate L-6 flying examples.
-While many of these aircraft are now owned by ALS, others are (or have in the past been) owned by individual squadron members who base their aircraft at the field.
+Alamo Liaison Squadron maintains a complete collection of the light WWII liaison aircraft known as L-birds, including Taylorcraft L-2, Aeronca L-3, Piper L-4, Stinson L-5, and Interstate L-6 flying examples.
+While some are now owned by ALS, others belong to (or have in the past) individual squadron members who base their aircraft at the field.
+A number of these aircraft, previously restored or operating at Cannon Field, now reside in museums elsewhere and with private curators.

 Representatives, past and present, of the ALS fleet: